hapax/hapax.github.io/assets/simple-physics.md

 The LHS also has $T^{-2}$, so $b+c = b+1 = 2$, and hence $b = 1$.
 Finally, the LHS has $L^1$, and comparing to the RHS gives $a + b -c = a = 1$.
-Dimensional analysis has led us to the rather simple answer
+Dimensional analysis thus gives the rather simple answer

 $$
 F_d \sim \mu r v.